ilsundal/ncollections/README.md

 ### SortedSet

-The SortedSet is a Set that orders its elements according to a *compare_fn*, which can be provided during instantiation via an options object.
+A SortedSet is a Set that orders its elements according to a *compare_fn*, which can be provided during instantiation via an options object.
 If no *compare_fn* is provided then a default (natural) ordering is used.

 To instantiate the default SortedSet (which is a [TreeSet](#TreeSet)):